gopika-techversant869/k8s_tutorial/day_10/README.md

                     kind-control-plane   Ready    control-plane   2m    v1.28.0

-Get your cluster info
+3.Get your cluster info
 ---------------------------

                    kubectl cluster-info

-Get your kubernets cluster version info
+4.Get your kubernets cluster version info
 --------------------------------------

                     kubectl version

-setting the kubectl Context
+5.setting the kubectl Context
 --------------------------------------
 kind automatically sets your kubectl context to the newly created cluster.If you have multiple cluster then you can switch it with :

                 kubectl config use-context cluster name

-deleting a cluster
+6.deleting a cluster
 ------------------------------

                 kind delete cluster
                      or
                 kind delete cluster --name your cluster name

-Listing Clusters
+7.Listing Clusters
 -----------------------
 If you have multiple kind clusters then you can list them by: